yWorks/yfiles-for-html-demos/demos/toolkit/webcomponents/README.md

 # Web Components Integration Demo

-This demo shows how yFiles for HTML can be used with Web Components v1.
+This demo shows how yFiles for HTML can be used with Web Components.

-Please note that [Web Components](https://github.com/w3c/webcomponents) are currently not well supported by most browsers and require polyfills which have a significant impact on the application's performance.
-Also note that there are [browser issues](https://github.com/w3c/webcomponents/issues/179) besides unsupported features that should be considered before committing to the usage of Web Components.
+Currently, [Web Components](https://github.com/w3c/webcomponents) are supported by almost all modern browsers.
+The exception is IE 11 that requires polyfills which have a significant impact on the application's performance.

 This demo does not include polyfills for Web Components, which is why it might not work in your browser.
 Please visit [webcomponents.org](https://www.webcomponents.org/) and [caniuse.com](https://caniuse.com/#search=web%20components) for details on browser support for Web Components.